Bergasha/kino-swipe/README.md

 </details>

 ---

-## Features
-- **Plex Integration:** Connects directly to your server to pull random movies.
-- **Jellyfin intergration:** Jellyfin support has been added
-- **Real-Time Sync:** Host a room, share a 4-digit code, and swipe with a partner instantly.
-- **Visual Feedback:** Faint Red/Green "glow" overlays that react as you drag the posters left or right.
-- **Select Genre:** Both sessions will stay in sync while browsing genres.
-- **Add to watchlist:** Tap on each match and either open in Plex or add to watchlist for later.
-- **Watch trailer** Tap on the main poster in swipedeck for full synopsis and even watch the trailer.
-- **PWA Support:** Add it to your Home Screen for a native app feel.
-- **Match Notifications:** Instant alerts when you both swipe right on the same movie.
-- **Match History** All matches now live in Match History until you're ready to delete them.
-- **Solo Mode** Flying solo? no worries, just host session and flick the solo toggle.
-(Every right swipe saves to Match History)

 ## Performance Note (First-Time Run)

 When you click **Host Session** or select a new genre for the absolute first time, **Kino-Swipe** caches your media library locally in a SQLite database to ensure instant loading speeds later.